HackerCorpLabs/nd100x/docs/cpu_documentation.md

 | [`JXN`](#jxn) | Condtion: Jump if (X) < 0 (jump if X negative) |
 | [`JXZ`](#jxz) | Condtion: Jump if (X) == 0 (jump if X is zero) |

+#### Description

+FOR ALL JUMP ON CONDITION TRUE INSTRUCTIONS:

+<displacement> range: -128 to +127 locations

+General description:
+  (P) <- (EA)

+If condition true, jump to the address of the program counter plus the value of disp.
+If condition false, continue program execution at (P) + 1.
 --------------------------------------------------------------------------------

 ### Shift Instructions